spapanik/py-euler/docs/usage/commands.md

 🟢 Performance difference: 0.94%
 ```

-The `-u/--update` flag updates the caches timings, and the emojis in front of each line
+The `-u/--update` flag updates the cached timings, and the emojis in front of each line
 have the following meaning:

 * 🟤 This is the old timing